Here you go Sean....

 Sean

-_________________ Nissan Bluebird - S15 SR20DET
+Nissan Bluebird - S15 SR20DET

 Nissan R30 Skyline - RB26DEmassiveT Project car